-In 2006, Minnesota experienced 373 traffic deaths of drivers and passengers in safety belt equipped vehicles, marking a 15 percent decrease from the previous year.
-Of those killed, 52 percent (194 people) were not wearing safety belts (Minnesota Crash Facts, 2006).
-Motor vehicle crashes not only affect those immediately involved, but the economic costs resulting from crashes have a large impact on society as a whole.
-Between 1998 and 2002 the estimated cost to Minnesota residents for motor-vehicle-related crash injuries was \$1.9 billion.
+Minnesota experienced 325 motor vehicle occupant traffic-crash-related deaths in 2008 (Office of Traffic Safety, 2009).
+Of those killed, nearly one-half were not wearing safety belts.
+Traffic crashes, and the resulting deaths and injuries, affect not only the families of the victims involved in the crashes but all of society as well.
 According to the National Highway Traffic Safety Administration (NHTSA, 2006), 85 percent of all medical costs incurred by crash victims fall on society, not the individuals involved.
 When crash victims are not properly restrained by a safety belt, their medical treatment costs are 50 percent higher than those who were buckled-up (Blincoe et al., 2002).